 One of the biggest concerns in bulk plastic shipping is avoiding contamination.
 Let a single white pellet slip into a load of blue, put that load through the molding process, and what do you get?
 An ugly white slash across hundreds of units of an otherwise perfect product, and a loss when you have to throw that product in the trash.

 Good bulk carriers wash their trailers thoroughly between loads.
 But it’s easy for a couple of plastic pellets to get stuck in the inner workings.
-That’s why many carriers dedicate some of their trailers to white plastic pellets and others to black, blue and so on.
+That’s why many carriers dedicate some of their trailers to white plastic pellets and others to black, blue, and so on.

 Carriers may also segregate trailers according to materials: they won’t transport plastic pellets in trailers that they use for other dry bulk commodities.
 That’s also due to fear of contamination.

 When you use a trailer again and again to transport a product such as sand or clay, no matter how well you clean the equipment, residue builds up inside over time.
 If some of that residue gets into a load of plastic pellets, that’s a big problem.
 A trailer load of sand might be worth $1,000, but a load of plastic pellets could represent $40,000 or more.
 Think of the liability a carrier would face if even a little sand got mixed in with those pellets.
-Using dedicated trailers for plastics is a no-brainer.

 Add to all that the fact that only a limited number of trucking companies haul bulk plastics at all, and you’ll see why getting the bulk freight capacity you need for shipping plastic pellets, whenever you need it, can be a real challenge.